 When I was teaching in the Covington Independent Schools I always loved our monthly visit from the Read Racer from the Kenton County Library.
 Ms. Jeanne and Mr. Mike would patiently help my students find that perfect book to borrow and read at home.
 The kids thought it was wonderful to have the library visit them at school, and I thought it was wonderful to give the children access to so many books!
-Each summer for the past 7 years the library has held a 5K run & walk to support this service to the community.
-It is coming up in just a few weeks, so if your family is looking for a great way to stay fit and give back to the community at the same time then you should check this out!
+Each summer the Kenton County Public Library has held a 5K run & walk to support this service to the community.
+It’s a perfect 5K for the whole family, the course is not too strenuous, and at the end of the race there are pancakes from First Watch!
+I’ve done this 5K several times, with the kids in tow.
+The 10th annual run is happening THIS WEEKEND, so if your family is looking for a great way to stay fit and give back to the community at the same time then you should check this out!
+The 10th Annual Racing to Read 5K will be on Saturday June 8th at 9am.

 Here are all the details from the Kenton County Library:

-The Kenton County Public Library Foundation’s seventh annual Racing to Read 5k Run & Walk, presented by U.S. Bank, will take place Saturday, June 12.
-This year’s race is expected to attract over 1,100 people to downtown Covington.
-More than 900 people are estimated to participate in the race while others will cheer the participants on and volunteer at the event.
+The Kenton County Public Library Foundation’s 10th annual Racing to Read 5k Run & Walk will take place Saturday, June 8 at 9 a.m.
+This year’s race is expected to attract nearly 1,000 people to downtown Covington.

 Visit www.kentonlibrary.org/race for more information, to register or get directions.